-The initiative for the creation of a student campus (now the public institution Študentski dom Ljubljana) was first officially presented at a session of the Council for Culture and Education in 1947.
-The first dormitory in Rožna dolina,still called Dormitory 1 (Dom 1), was completed in 1950 and has 248 beds.
-Two years later, on 20 June 1952, the Council for Culture and Education established the public service 'Študentsko naselje', whose legal successor today is Študentski dom Ljubljana.
-Today, Študentski dom Ljubljana has 7,500 beds in 29 dormitories and four independent housing units, which, like higher education institutions, are scattered throughout Ljubljana.
+The first initiative for the establishment of a student campus (now the public institution Študentski dom Ljubljana) was officially presented at a session of the Council for Culture and Education in 1947.
+The first dormitory in Rožna dolina, still called Dormitory 1 (Dom 1), was completed in 1950 and provides 248 beds.
+Two years later, on 20 June 1952, the public service 'Študentsko naselje' has been established by the Council for Culture and Education.
+Today, its legal successor is called Študentski dom Ljubljana.
+It offers 7,500 beds in 29 dormitories and four independent housing units, scattered throughout Ljubljana in the vicinity of higher education institutions.

-In more than 60 years of existence, dormitories in Ljubljana have changed their founders, legal forms and missions several times.
-At the beginning the emphasis was on living conditions.
-However, residents soon expressed their desire for sports and cultural life, which was possible due to the development of dormitories and the concentration of students.
-Over time, the dormitories also developed this type of infrastructure in collaboration with residents.
-Today there are a lot of outdoor sports areas, indoor and outdoor fitness area and a small cultural hall, while the restaurant in Rožna dolina also hosts larger cultural events.
-In the early 1990s, the then Student Centre, which managed the dormitories, was transformed into Univerzitetni študentski domovi v Ljubljani, which again focused mainly on the basic mission, the quality of living of students, which was a necessity, as the funding of dormitories was very limited in the 1980's, resulting in an extremely poor condition of some dormitories.
-Extracurricular activities (culture, sports, etc.) were then officially transferred to the newly established Student Organization of the University (ŠOU) in Ljubljana.
+Today, ŠDL offers many outdoor sports areas, indoor and outdoor fitness area and a small cultural hall.
+The restaurant in Rožna dolina also hosts larger cultural events.
+In the early 1990s, the then Student Centre, which managed the dormitories, was transformed into Univerzitetni študentski domovi v Ljubljani.
+The funding of dormitories was very limited in the 1980's, which resulted in extremely poor condition of some dormitories.
+The focus therefore had to be redirected back to its basic mission, the quality of living of students.
+The extracurricular activities (culture, sports, etc.) were then officially transferred to the newly established Student Organization of the University (ŠOU) in Ljubljana.

 In 2012, the merger of the public institution Študentski domovi v Ljubljani and the public institution Dom podiplomcev in gostujočih profesorjev v Ljubljani, resulted in the creation of the public institution Študentski dom Ljubljana.
-In the diversified history of student dormitories, we have reached a point where the ŠDL, in cooperation with its residents, takes care of modern living standards and develops activities and content that its residents recognise as added value to the stay itself.
+In the diversified history of student dormitories, we have reached a point where ŠDL, in cooperation with its residents, takes care of modern living standards and develops activities and content that its residents recognise as added value to the stay itself.
 A wide selection of sports activities is provided while students with the support of the administration organise cultural and entertainment events.
-The dormitories in Rožna dolina also have a restaurant that takes care of a balanced student diet.
-However, the quality of living and study conditions of residents remains a priority.
+The dormitories in Rožna dolina also offer a restaurant to take care of a balanced student diet.
+However, the quality of living and study conditions of their residents remains the priority.

-Študentski dom Ljubljana also has two venerable companions: the ŠOLT Institute, which takes care of extracurricular education, and Radio Študent, which broadens the horizons of both students and the general public.
+Študentski dom Ljubljana also has two venerable companions: the ŠOLT Institute, providing extracurricular education, and Radio Študent, which broadens the horizons of both students and the general public.

-The LRS Council for Culture and Education (hereinafter: SKP) decides to build student dormitories.
+The slovenian Council for Culture and Education (hereinafter: SCP) decides to build student dormitories.

-In the next period, the SKP envisages the construction of the first five dormitories in Rožna dolina.
+In the next period, the SCP envisages the construction of the first five dormitories in Rožna dolina.

-Construction of Dormitory 1, followed by the construction of Dormitory 2 the same year.
+Construction of Dormitory 1, followed by the construction of Dormitory 2 in the same year.
 Both dormitories had 493 beds in total.
-At the same time, this is the birth of a student campus in Rožna dolina in Ljubljana.
+This is the birth of a student campus in Rožna dolina in Ljubljana.

 Completion of Dormitory 3.